wkumari/draft-wkumari-dnsop-extended-error/README.md

    issue simply ask the next (non-validating) resolver in their list, and don't get any of the protections which DNSSEC should provide.
-   This is very similar to a kid asking his mother if he can have another cookie.
-When the mother says "No, it will ruin your
+   This is very similar to a kid asking his mother if he can have

-Kumari, et al.           Expires January 3, 2019                [Page 8]
+Kumari, et al.           Expires March 16, 2019                 [Page 8]

-Internet-Draft       draft-ietf-dnsop-extended-error           July 2018
+Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

-   dinner!", going off and asking his (more permissive) father and getting a "Yes, sure, cookie!".
+   another cookie.
+When the mother says "No, it will ruin your dinner!", going off and asking his (more permissive) father and getting a "Yes, sure, cookie!".